MayarAlaa/Life-At-ITI/README.md

 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 28 :

+Last week, we took a 2-day introduction to Microsoft Azure course, the rest of the week was dedicated to The English course.
+I'm almost done with the tasks assigned to me in the MVC project.

 # Week 26 & 27 :

 I forgot last week to update my journal.